Image

 What Are Common Defenses Against Child Pornography Charges in Rock Port, MO?

 The Combs Waterkotte skilled Rock Port, MO child pornography defense team boasts a collective experience of more than 60 years, dedicated to defending clients in Rock Port, MO in cases similar to yours.
-While each case presents its own unique circumstances, our attorneys employ various defense strategies, including:
+While each case presents its own unique circumstances, our attorneys employ a variety of defense strategies, including:

-Your knowledgeable Combs Waterkotte defense attorney will work to establish that you were not aware of possessing child porn.
-Give us a call today at (314) 900-HELP or contact us online.
+Your Combs Waterkotte defense attorney can establish the most important factor – that you didn’t possess child pornography to your knowledge.
+Call us today at (314) 900-HELP or reach out to us online.

 An Accidental Possession Defense